moldis-group/pople/index.md

 * * *

 ## Calculations supported
 The input file is a programmable python script.
 This facilitates the user to design inputs to perform composite tasks.
-The tutorials provide example input/output files for the following job types.
+The tutorials provide example input/output files for the following job types: enthalpy of formation, atomization energy, ionization energy, electron affinity, proton affinity, intermolecular binding energy
-1. Enthalpy of formation
-2. Atomization energy
-3. Ionization potential
-4. Electron affinity
-5. Proton affinity
-6. Intermolecular Binding Energy

 Calculations can also be performed in a _single point_ fashion with a user provided initial geometry and harmonic frequencies.
 Further, empirical parameters such as reference standard enthalpies of atoms and higher-level correction (HLC) constants can be modified.